|

 crypto company Fox-IT who successfully

-implemented it in some of their products, including the
+implemented it in some of its products, including the

 FFFE crypto card.